danaamundsen/dnaartists/_posts/2023-09-04-zinecinnati-debuts.md

 - Witchy Triptych (8"x10") - $12 ea OR $30 for all three
 - Migraine Pain (8"x10") - $12

-Keep reading to see the full list of what we're bringing to Street Cat.
+Keep reading to see the full list of what we're bringing to Zinecinnati.

 <!--more-->